imalsky/NN_Profiles/README.md

 NN_Profiles is a Python-based pipeline for training and evaluating physics-informed Recurrent Neural Networks (RNNs) on planetary atmospheric profiles.
 This repository supports data preprocessing, normalization, training, and visualization of predictions.

+## Doc

+A doc for this code lives here: https://imalsky.github.io/NN_Profiles/

+It is still very much in dev

 ## Features

 - **Data Preprocessing**: Normalize raw atmospheric profiles for model training.